acreyes/kamayan/docs/dispatcher.md

 Kernels in kamayan will dispatch into functions, often based on compile time template parameters.
-This allows for modularity in the code/solver capabilities without code duplication, and avoids additional register usage, particularly in GPU kernels, if a runtime check needs to be performed at the call site.
+This allows for modularity in the code/solver capabilities without code duplication, and

 ```cpp title="physics/hydro/hydro_add_flux_tasks.cpp:rea"
 --8<-- "physics/hydro/hydro_add_flux_tasks.cpp:rea"